Dekirai/MultiPresence/README.md

 ²: Requires **MultiPresenceGame.exe** & **steam_api64.dll**.
 > [!IMPORTANT]
 > A pattern search can cause a short lag on your machine because the program is currently scanning a lot of memory to find the right address to work with.
+> Depending on the game, it can take a long time to find the address, so be patient.
 <details>
 <summary>CEMU</summary>
 You have to disable the "Discord Presence" option found in Options -> General settings.<br />